top of page

 1:30pm-2:30pm

-This class works in combination with the High School Literature class and will focus on writing projects, essays, and responses centered around the novels studied.
+This class must be taken with the High School Literature class and will focus on writing projects, essays, and responses centered around the novels and poems studied.
 All work and projects are designed to meet a-g curriculum requirements.
-This semester, student writing assignments will focus on journalism, including historical investigation report, reflective composition, articles, editorials and narrative writing.
+This semester, student writing assignments will focus on literary response, poetry, creative, and argument writing.

 This class must be taken in combination with the High School Literature class.